EnterpriseDB/tpa/architectures/lib/OPTIONS.md

 The default is aws.
 The value is case-sensitive, and must correspond to a supported platform according to ``tpaexec info platforms``.

+You may optionally specify ``--region eu-west-1``.
+This is the default region, but you may use any existing AWS region that you have access to (and that will permit the required number of instances to be created).

+You should specify ``--subnet 10.33.115.0/24`` to select the subnet used for the cluster.

 You may optionally specify ``--instance-type t2.micro`` (the default) or any other valid instance type for the selected platform.